Grace period for polystyrene products

 The Environment Management Bill has been passed and businesses now have a six month grace period from January 1st on the use of polystyrene products.

-The short-term relaxation on polystyrene products includes cups, plates, and containers which will help businesses clear their stock by the end of July.
+The short-term relaxation on polystyrene products include cups, plates, and containers which will help businesses clear their stock by the end of July.

 This means that manufactures are banned from importing polystyrene raw materials from next month.